billhennessy/blog-chunky/content/post/2020/please-dont-share-this-post-on-social-media.md

 What if, instead of following me on Twitter or Facebook, I set up a weekly, one-hour Google Meet for up to 100 people?

 We can use Twitter and Facebook for the logistics, but not as substitutes for conversation.
-I'll post a link.
+As Cal Newport points out in *Digital Minimalism*, Twitter and Facebook and texting are great tools for logistics and quick fact exchange.
+They're just no substitutes for conversation and nurturing human relationships.

+On Monday or Tuesday, I'll post a link and a time for the meet-up on Google Meet.
 There's nothing to download or install.
+And Meet doesn't have a record function, so you don't have to worry about something you say being misconstrued on social media.
 You just click the link, and I'll let you in.

 I'm going to try this one night this week.
 I'll write a short blog post and tweets with the link.
 Just friends getting together face-to-face via the internet to catch up and talk about things.